Procurement vs Purchasing: Differences and Similarities

 E. Get Approvals Faster with Slack

 CloudEagle.ai integrates with collaboration tools like Slack to speed up the approval process.
-When a procurement request is raised, notifications are automatically sent to the right stakeholders via Slack.
+When some raises the app intake procurement request, notifications are automatically sent to the right stakeholders via Slack.
 Approvers can quickly review, comment, and approve or reject requests directly in Slack, cutting down approval time and preventing delays.

 F. Outsourced Procurement